-“Vernon, Florida” was the deadpan follow-up the equally deadpan “Gates of Heaven,” about the then-rare phenomenon of pet cemeteries.
+“Vernon, Florida” was the deadpan follow-up to the equally deadpan “Gates of Heaven,” about the then-rare phenomenon of pet cemeteries.

 Here was “Cracker” Florida, far from the interstates, the beaches, theme parks and “progress.”
-This little panhandle berg and its quirky characters were immortalized, Yankee transplants talking about living cheap, a turkey-hunting-obsessed hunter all dolled up in camo 25 years before “Duck Dynasty” cemented its position along America’s rural/urban political divide.
+This little panhandle berg and its quirky characters were immortalized, Yankee transplants talking about living cheap, a turkey-hunting/turkey-obsessed hunter all dolled up in camo 25 years before “Duck Dynasty” cemented its position along America’s rural/urban political divide.

-There’s the critter-coddler with his gopher tortoise and opposum expertise, the “red wiggler, naht-crawler” worm farmer and the “historian” who knows little or nothing about a town he must have moved to upon retiring.
+There’s the critter-coddler with his gopher tortoise and opossum expertise, the “red wiggler, naht-crawler” worm farmer and the “historian” who knows little or nothing about a town he must have moved to upon retiring.